 Other Non-Taxable Income

 One great tax benefit that members of the military receive is that some income is non-taxable.
-Like mentioned above, combat pay is not taxable.
+As mentioned above, combat pay is not taxable.
 But other allowances such as the Basic Allowance for Housing (BAH) and Basic Allowance for Subsistence (BAS) are not taxable either.
-These allowances can account for a significant portion of a military member’s total compensation especially for junior Soldiers, Sailors, Airmen, and Marines.
+These allowances can account for a significant portion of a military member’s total compensation, especially for junior Soldiers, Sailors, Airmen, and Marines.

 Tax Extensions for Military